Tether vs. USDC

 What is USD Coin (USDC)?

-USD Coin (USDC) is another popular stablecoin that was created in 2018 by Circle Internet Financial and Coinbase.
+The other popular stablecoin on the crypto market is USD Coin (USDC), which was created in 2018 by Circle Internet Financial and Coinbase.
 Like Tether, USDC is also pegged to the US dollar, meaning that each USDC token is backed by a corresponding US dollar held in reserve.
 USDC is also built on the Ethereum blockchain, which offers faster transaction times compared to Bitcoin.

 In summary, USDC’s main features include its transparency, regulatory compliance, and wide acceptance.
 These features have contributed to its fame and universal use in the cryptocurrency market.